bUnit-dev/bUnit/docs/site/docs/getting-started/writing-razor-tests.md

 [!code-cshtml[](../../../samples/tests/razor/HelloWorldTest.razor#L1)]

-The following two sections will show how to create tests using bUnit's <xref:Bunit.Fixture> and <xref:Bunit.SnapshotTest> components.
+The following two sections will show you how to create tests using bUnit's <xref:Bunit.Fixture> and <xref:Bunit.SnapshotTest> components.

 ### Creating a Test using the `<Fixture>` Component